 There exist many minor variations of this lens.
 Production of the Jupiter-8 in Contax-mount was initiated soon after the war by KMZ, but production was moved to Arsenal (Kiev, Ukraine) and started there in 1954.
 This lens is the first Arsenal version and was made in 1955 (serial 5510986).
 This model was only made in the period 1954-1956 and was rebaptized Jupiter-8M from 1957 on.

 Aperture range: f/2-f/22

 Aperture blades: 9

-You can take a look at its dedicated gallery on my website
+You can also take a look at the dedicate gallery on my website.